Ruff by Hans Norelius/Macaulay Library (ML144437371)

 5. Remember that these are volunteers—don't take review personally, and be respectful

-"Bright golden-yellow songbird with black earpatch, dark bill, and mixed black-and-gold on the wings and upperparts."
+"Bright golden-yellow songbird with black earpatch, short, dark bill, and mixed black-and-gold on the wings and upperparts."
 All you need to describe this sighting!
 Golden Tanager by Rob Felix/Macaulay Library (ML120954231)

 Documenting sightings isn't as intimidating as it might sound.
 All we're looking for is a description of what you saw: what were the field marks; how did you count the birds; how did you eliminate similar species.
 Do you have a camera, or a smartphone?
 A quick photo through your binoculars or scope, or a brief audio recording with your phone can be all that's needed to clinch an identification.